TarziaResearchGroup/cage-visualisation-space/README.rst

 Overview
 ========

-In this repository, I host the toy and coarse-grained models I have developed over the years.
+In this repository, I host structural models that I have developed over the years.

 Publications